Traigh Mhòr Pony Trekking

 What is your weight limit?

-We have one horse which can carry up to 15 stone.
-Our other horses can carry up to 12 stone.
+We have one horse which can carry up to 16 stone.
+Our other horses can carry up to 13 stone.
+Our larger ponies up to 11stone.
 Please contact us if you need further advice.

 What is your age limit?

 There is no upper or lower age limit, but we will need to check we have a hat in the right size for very young riders.
+As a guide we find most children can begin to ride at 4 yrs old.
 Contact us for advice on hat sizes.

 Can we groom the horses on arrival?